vanus-labs/docs/content/how-to/manage-subscription/function-reference.md

 - Event JSON Path - support event attribute such as `$.id` and event data such as `$.data.service`.
 - Define Variable - in [define](transformer.md#define) defined variable such as `<variable>`.
-- Constant - cunstant value such as "123".
+- Constant - constant value such as "123".

 For example: